calvinvanoss/capstone/README.md

 # Web-Based Documentation Builder

-This project is a web-based documentation builder built on top of Yoopta-Editor, using Next.Js and Neon.
+This project is a web-based documentation builder built on top of Yoopta-Editor, using Next and Neon.

 ## Table of Contents